Nights-Software/ns-docs/resources/ers.md

 ensure night_ers #required
 ```

+*Any other resources included with ERS Plus and ERS Ultimate can be started before ERS*

 ## Configuring the night_ers config.lua file

 *Note: Always check your FiveM server console and F8 client console for errors, you need these errors to locate your issue if you have one.*